 Baku, the showy capital of Azerbaijan

 Azerbaijan is a country of contrasts in many different ways.
-It’s situated in the crossroads of east and west, being part of western Asia but also can be counted as a part of eastern Europe.
+It’s situated in the crossroads of east and west, being geographically part of western Asia, but it also can be counted as a part of eastern Europe.
 The nature varies from snow-topped mountain ranges to plateaus, lowlands, dry deserts and to shores of the Caspian Sea.
-The capital Baku is an interesting mix of cultures, traditions and remnants of different eras, combined with results of new construction boom.
+The capital of Azerbaijan, Baku, is an interesting mix of cultures, traditions and remnants of different eras, combined with the results of the new construction boom.
 In this post we try to describe the feel of Baku, and introduce some of the must see sights of the city, as well as provide tips for your trip.

 Baku is the center of the oil industry of Azerbaijan, that has brought wealth to the country for decades.
 If not that much elsewhere in the country, in Baku the money really shows.
 Whereas the fleet of cars outside the capital is mostly old Ladas, in Baku the well-offs drive shiny SUVs and sports cars, and once a year the Baku GP brings the F1 circus to the streets of downtown.
 Past few decades have brought jaw-dropping skyscraper projects and face-lifts to central areas.
 All this is dashing, but at the same time, a bit too glaring and artificial, at least to our eyes.
-Even the gorgeous, historic old town has been reconstructed to the point that made us to long for more authenticity.
+Even the gorgeous, historic old town has been reconstructed to the point that it looked a bit too flawless.
+It’s beautiful of course, but made us long for more authenticity.

 On the alleys of the Old City